justcoded/coding-standards/docs/frontend/html-coding-style.md

 ## Sensitive Information

-Sensitive information must not be placed in a comment.
+Sensitive information MUST NOT be placed in a comment.

 ❌ ***Bad***

 ```HTML
 <!-- Generated by some_php_function() -->
 ```
-Incorrect because comment reveals that markup comes from some_php_function().
+Incorrect because the comment reveals that markup comes from some_php_function().

 ## Best Practices